 Westbury Gardens URC is in the east of Blackburn, which is an urban, multi-cultural and multi-faith area.
 It scores heavily on the Index of Multiple Deprivation.

 There is a morning service each Sunday at 10.30 am.
 Evening services are held at Christmas and Harvest.
-A service of Holy Communion is held on the first Sunday of each month and on Easter Sunday.
+The children are involved in Messy Church on the first Sunday of each month.
+A service of Holy Communion is held on the second Sunday of each month and on Easter Sunday.
 Details are published in the church Newsletter and calendar.

 The hymn book used is Rejoice and Sing along with Complete Mission Praise .
 Good News Bibles are available in church for members of the congregation.